A Different Kind of Small Group:

 When you have a few others you’d like to try doing group life with, people with whom you can be your authentic self, contact Beth Palmer, staff, for details and resources — we’ll get you started: email@example.com, 614.876.2403 (church office).

 Looking for your next study?
-If your small group does book studies, here’s the inventory of all the small group study resources Hilliard UMC owns.
-Contact Beth Palmer, Director of Adult Spiritual Formation, to borrow (firstname.lastname@example.org, 614.876.2403).
+If your small group does book studies, stop by the church office to check out all the small group study resources Hilliard UMC owns.
+Contact Beth Palmer, Director of Adult Spiritual Formation, with questions or to arrange a time to meet her there to talk about the options and get some ideas for your group (firstname.lastname@example.org, 614.876.2403).